maheshacharya/hippo-docker-deployments/kubernetes/README.md

                                 |                                               |
                          site.cloud-hub.co                               cms.cloud-hub.co
 ```
 Kubernetes ingress is used as pure Load Balancer service, we will create a reverse proxy setup at Pod level using Nginx.
-Only port that is exposed from Hippo service is port 80 on nginx, Load Balancer will route trafic to Nginx.
+The only port that is exposed from Hippo service is port 80 on Nginx.
+The Load Balancer will route traffic to Nginx.
 Nginx is configured to appropriately pass request to applicable context **/site** or **/cms**.
 This setup helps Hippo CMS Channel Manager work smoothly.
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment